nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Paidlancers can get your freelancing event management tasks done faster than traditional GUI apps.

-This user guide will serve as a guide to help you get up to speed in no time!
+This user guide will help you get up to speed in no time!

 ## Table of Contents
 - [Quick Start](#quick-start)